semuconsulting/PyGPSClient/README.md

 17. DataLogging - Turn Data logging in the selected format (Binary, Parsed, Hex Tabular, Hex String, Parsed+Hex Tabular) on or off.
 On first selection, you will be prompted to select the directory into which timestamped log files are saved.
 Log files are cycled when a maximum size is reached (default is 10 MB, manually configurable via `logsize_n` setting).
 18. GPX Track - Turn track recording (in GPX format) on or off.
 On first selection, you will be prompted to select the directory into which timestamped GPX track files are saved.
 See also [GPX Track Viewer](#gpxviewer).
 19. Database - Turn spatialite database recording (*where available*) on or off.
-On first selection, you will be prompted to select the directory into which the `pygpsclient.sqlite` database is saved.
-Note that, when first created, the database's spatial metadata will take a few seconds to initialise (*up to a minute or so on some platforms e.g. Raspberry Pi*).
+On first selection, you will be prompted to select the directory into which the `pygpsclient.sqlite` database is saved. *Note that, when first created, the database's spatial metadata may take up to a minute or so to initialise*.
     - Database logging is dependent on your Python environment supporting the requisite [sqlite3 `mod_spatialite` extension](https://www.gaia-gis.it/fossil/libspatialite/index) - see [INSTALLATION.md](https://github.com/semuconsulting/PyGPSClient/blob/master/INSTALLATION.md#prereqs) for further details.
 If not supported, the option will be greyed out.
 Check the Menu..Help..About dialog for an indication of the current spatialite support status - `no-ext` means the spatialite extension is not supported; `no-ms` means spatialite *is* supported but the necessary `mod_spatialite` extension module cannot be found in the PATH; a numeric version number like `3.51.2` indicates spatialite is fully supported.
     - Spatialite databases can be utilised by a wide range of GIS analysis and visualisation tools, including GRASS, QGIS, MapInfo, ArcGIS, etc.
-    - *FYI* a helper method `retrieve_data()` is available to retrieve data from this database - see [Sphinx documentation](https://www.semuconsulting.com/pygpsclient/pygpsclient.html#pygpsclient.sqllite_handler.retrieve_data) and [retrieve_data.py](https://github.com/semuconsulting/PyGPSClient/blob/master/examples/retrieve_data.py) example for details.
+    - A helper method `retrieve_data()` is available to retrieve data from this database - see [Sphinx documentation](https://www.semuconsulting.com/pygpsclient/pygpsclient.html#pygpsclient.sqllite_handler.retrieve_data) and [retrieve_data.py](https://github.com/semuconsulting/PyGPSClient/blob/master/examples/retrieve_data.py) example for details.

 #### <a name="config">Pop-up Configuration Dialogs</a>